 This seminar provides a forum for both full time and part time faculty in the Department of History and Anthropology to present their research in progress and teaching pedagogy to the campus community.
 The mission of this seminar is to foster awareness about the research interests among faculty within the department, improve communication about areas of teaching and scholarship, facilitate collegiality across disciplines, and encourage collaborative research opportunities.
-Presentations will take place once per-month from 1:15-2:15 pm on Wednesdays in HH 342.
+Presentations will take place once per-month from 1:15-2:15 pm on Wednesdays in HH 342 unless otherwise noted.

 If you would like to present in the series, please email Prof. Hettie Williams.

 Moderator: Prof. Hettie Williams

 Title: “Gothic Affect and Vegetal Presence in Leonora Sansay’s Secret History; Or the Horrors of St. Domingo (1808)

 Wednesday, September 26, 1:15 to 2:15 p.m., Howard Hall 316

 The Department of History and Anthropology occasionally invites presenters from other departments in the Wayne D. McMurray School of Humanities and Social Sciences to participate in our work in progress series.
 Particularly, scholars from disciplines that overlap or are allied with the various disciplines taught in our department.
 Dr. Vetere is a guest presenter for this year.
 She will discuss her latest work in progress in this presentation.

 |Presenters: Specialist Professor Melissa Ziobro and Eileen Chapman